-- 1. Connect terminal marked to earth ground per National Electric Code or any local codes. - Connect the supply lines to the line switch studs as shown in figure A.1.Use insulated barrel type terminals to fit #10-32 studs.
-Torque each nut to 3.0 Nm. - 3.
+- 1. Connect terminal marked to earth ground per National Electric Code or any local codes. - 2.
+Connect the supply lines the line switch terminals as shown in figure A.1. - 3.
 Install in accordance with all local and national electrical codes.

 The Square Wave TIG is supplied with one cord connector.
 The cord connector provides a strain relief for the input power cord as it passes through the rear access hole.
-The cord connector is designed for a cord diameter of 14.2 to 25.4 mm (.560 to 1.00 in.).
-Strip away outer jacket of cord, trim fillers and insert conductors mthrough cord connector.
+The cord connector is designed for a cord diameter of 11.4 to 18.0mm (.450 to .704 in.).
+Remove the plastic compression nut from the cord connector and place it on the cord.
+(Note: If you are connecting the machine for 220-240V operation you will have to obtain a different cord connector.
+The new connector should fit the existing knock out which is 33mm (1.3 in.) in diameter.
+Strip away outer jacket of cord, trim fillers and insert conductors through cord connector.
 The jacketed portion of the cord must go through the cord connector.
-Tighten both connector screws.
+Slide the plastic compression nut up the cord to the connector and turn it until it tightens on the input cord.

 Refer to the Technical Specifications page at the beginning of this section.
-Fuse the input circuit with the recommended super lag fuses or delay type 1 circuit breakers.
+Fuse the input circuit with the recommended super lag fuses or delay type1 circuit breakers.
 Using fuses or circuit breakers smaller than recommended may result in "nuisance" shut-offs from welder inrush currents even if not welding at high currents.